odecci-dev/govla-front-end/KC/Readme.txt

 • New Application: Adjustments on Assets and Properties
 - Modified the function add and subtracting
 - Modified the container styles

+Sixth Commit:
+• Loan and Payment Modal was implemented to the whole New Application Module
+- Added the modal to:
+    - new-application-credit-investigation
+    - new-application-approval
+    - new-application-releasing